Black Friday 2019 Amazon deals: $129 AirPods, $22 Echo Dot, $250 iPad and more savings

 - Echo Show 8: $80 (save $50)

 Of course, Amazon has plenty of other great stuff on sale, too.
-Other great deals we've spotted on Thursday morning:
+Other great deals we've spotted:

 - TCL 65-inch 2019 QLED TV is $700, lowest price to date (It's a CNET Editors' Choice)